Saint Peter's Church, Leuven: Exterior

-Interior/General
+Interior

 In side chapels are the tombs of Duke Henry I of Brabant (d.
 1235), his wife Matilda (d.
 1211) and their daughter Marie (d.
 1260).
 Godfrey II of Leuven is also buried in the church.

 An elaborate stone tabernacle (1450), in the form of a hexagonal tower, soars amidst a bunch of crocketed pinnacles to a height of 12.5 m.
 A creation of the architect de Layens (1450), it is an example of what is called in Dutch a sacramentstoren, or in German a Sakramentshaus, on which artists lavished more pains than on almost any other artwork.

-Interior/Church furnishings
+Furnishings

 The large and elaborate oak pulpit was transferred from the abbey church of Ninove as the original pulpit was sold during the French occupation.
 It is a 17th century work by the Flemish sculptor Jacques Bergé.
 It is an example of the naturalist pulpits produced in the Southern Netherlands (especially in the Duchy of Brabant and in Mechelen) from the 17th to the 19th century.
 This Baroque pulpit in oak is a total work of art of which the parts (support, bowl, staircase, soundboard) are forged into one sculptural whole.
 The support shows a life-size representation of Norbert of Xanten falling from a horse.